 On the other hand, I do frequently need to make binary decisions, especially of the “which-one-of-us-gets-to-perform-the-unpleasant-task” variety.
 If my wife and I are trying to determine which one of us will take out the garbage, do the laundry, feed the cat, or whatever, we will sometimes employ the time-honored method of using a binary random number generator (a coin toss).
 Other times, we resort to playing “rock, paper, scissors,” an ostensibly random decision-making technique at which I invariably lose.

 Now I discover that all this time I’ve been unwittingly participating in a sport.
 Incredible but true: an amazing number of people around the world take part in entirely serious competitions of “rock, paper, scissors” (or RPS, as it is known in the lingo)—with prizes ranging in value from the hundreds to the hundreds of thousands of dollars.
-There are local, regional, national, and international Rock Paper Scissors tournaments, a World Rock Paper Scissors Society (based in Toronto), and even a book on RPS strategy.
+There are local, regional, national, and international Rock Paper Scissors tournaments, a The World Rock Paper Scissors Association (based in Ottawa, Ontario), and even multiple books on RPS strategy.

 We Will Rock You

-The World RPS Society has an extensive and detailed list of rules for competitions—including things like how the participants should come to an agreement about the number of “primes” they will use (primes being the preliminary arm movements used to synchronize the throws).
-The allowable hand configurations are also described in detail—for example, “paper” must always be horizontal, not vertical like a handshake.
+Professional competitors must come to an agreement about the number of “primes” they will use (primes being the preliminary arm movements used to synchronize the throws); for the World Rock Paper Scissors Association, there are three—the actual move is shown on the fourth movement.
+In some competitions, the allowable hand configurations are also prescribed in detail—for example, “paper” must always be horizontal, not vertical like a handshake.
 And of course, players must be careful to form their chosen hand symbol before the arm reaches the 90° point.
 In tournament play, a referee verifies that players abide by the rules and arbitrates disputes.

 At an RPS tournament, players usually compete in a series of elimination rounds.
 Each match consists of two sets of three games each.
 Match winners advance to the next round; losers are out of the entire competition.
 Some RPS tournaments attract thousands of participants, and a few—with large prizes and lots of publicity—have even been broadcast on ESPN.